Nashville Hospitals Seeing Increase in Motorcycle Accidents

 The NHTSA has also released reports saying that helmet use decreases the risk of death by 37 percent, reduces the risk of traumatic brain injury (TBI) by 65 percent, and saves nearly $3 billion each year in medical expenses.
 In 2010, the U.S. could have saved an additional $1.4 billion in health care costs if all motorcyclists were required to wear a helmet.

-Call a Tennessee Motorcycle Attorney
+Call a Tennessee Motorcycle Lawyer

-If you or someone that you know has been injured in a motorcycle accident in the Nashville area, let the accident attorneys at Calhoun Law, PLC help.
+If you or someone that you know has been injured in a motorcycle accident in the Nashville area, let the accident lawyers at Calhoun Law, PLC help.
 Call the office or contact us today for a free and private review of your case.